 - Solicited Proposals: requests from sponsors for submission of a proposal according to the requirements outlined in the sponsor-issued solicitation.

 - A proposal is being developed in response to public funding announcements, solicitations, or formal requests for proposal.

 - Typically, the sponsor clearly states the expectations of the proposal offeror in the solicitation.
 It may also include a deadline for proposals and other specific requirements that must be met.

-- Depending on the sponsor, a proposal consists, at minimum, of a statement of work, a budget, a written budget narrative and a letter of commitment endorsed by an Authorized Organizational Representative (OSP Proposal Specialists hold this delegated authority).
+- Depending on the sponsor, a proposal consists of a statement of work, a budget, a written budget narrative, and a letter of commitment endorsed by an Authorized Organizational Representative (OSP Proposal Specialists hold this delegated authority).

-- Exception-Task orders are usually issued as a request from a sponsor with whom the University has a current Master Agreement.
-Task orders can be identified as email correspondences that cite a Master Agreement reference on the request for a response.
-For the purpose of these categorizations, task orders will fall under Solicited Opportunities.
+- Task Orders are usually issued as a request from a sponsor with whom the University has a current Master Agreement.
+Task Orders are normally received via email and contain the reference number of a current Master Agreement.

-Unsolicited Opportunities: non-competitive prospects that might result from a sponsor engaging a PI or vice versa for completion of a specific scope of work, but where no formal solicitation has been published for the request of proposals.
+- Unsolicited Funded Contracts: non-competitive prospects that might result from a sponsor engaging a PI or vice versa for completion of a specific scope of work, but where no formal solicitation has been published for the request of proposals.

 - An opportunity that is made available to the University without a formal solicitation from a sponsor which may result in a new award via a contract or cooperative agreement.

-Funded Unsolicited Opportunities that do not have a solicitation will still be required to consist of at minimum a scope of work, budget and budget justification, and other sponsor-specified or UNM required forms as applicable for internal processing and in some cases to be submitted to the sponsor.
+Records for Unsolicited Funded Contracts that do not have a solicitation will still be required to include a scope of work, budget and budget justification, and other sponsor requirements, or UNM required forms as applicable for internal processing.